“It was a hell hole… I don’t want to remember it.” —John Boswell

 The Bottom Line

-John C. Boswell’s journey to Iwo Jima was not a simple transport — it was the beginning of 33 days of nonstop danger.
-He experienced:
+John C. Boswell’s journey to Iwo Jima was not a routine troop transport — it was the opening chapter of 33 days of nonstop danger, fear, and responsibility.
+Before he ever set foot on the island, he had already endured:

-- the thunder of naval bombardment during approach
+- The thunder of naval bombardment during the approach

-These are the true, documented realities of what he went through.
+These are the documented, historical realities of what he faced.

 - 16‑inch battleship guns firing